skjerns/AutoSleepScorer/README.md

 ## Usage

 The Classifier expects a PSG recording with at least one EEG, EMG and EOG present.
-Theoretically all data formats supported by [MNE](https://martinos.org/mne/stable/python_reference.html#reading-raw-data) can be used.
+Theoretically all data formats supported by [MNE](https://martinos.org/mne/stable/python_reference.html#reading-raw-data) can be used, or any numpy data in the format [epochs, 3000, 3].
 All data will be resampled to 100 Hz.

 Documentation and command line instructions are coming soon.
 For now please see [Quickstart](https://github.com/skjerns/AutoSleepScorer#quickstart).